TeamStacks/hw4/README.md

 	* We used Facebook as well to also provide users another way of logging into our application.

 - JavaScript
+	* We used jQuery and JavaScript to accomplish all dynamically delivered content.
-	* For information on libraries (please refer to Libraries Used section in this README).
+	* For more information about JavaScript and JavaScript libraries we used, please refer to the next section.

-# JavaScript
+# JavaScript in Detail

 ## JavaScript Libraries Used

-- Chart.js
-- d3.js - for dynamically serving data
 - parse-1.4.2.js - JavaScript library from Parse
 - bootstrap.min.js (version 3.3.4) - We used this for the pop-up modals
 - jquery-1.11.2.js - We used this for jQuery
+- Chart.js
+- d3.js - for dynamically serving data

 ## JavaScript Files We Made